databubs/Cyclists_2023/README.md

 This project analyzes the bike-share data from Cyclistic, a fictional bike-share company in Chicago.
 The goal of the analysis is to better understand how Cyclistic's customers are using the bikes and identify trends and patterns in their behavior.

 # Data
 The data used for this analysis was provided by Cyclistic and consists of trip records from Google Data Analytics Professional Certificate course.
 The data was preprocessed to remove any missing values and ensure consistency in formatting.
 Filling blank values to 0.
-Removed duplicates, and reformatting
+Removed duplicates, and reformatting;alining.

 # Analysis